LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 4. In the message pane that appears on the right-side of the screen, enter the following information:

     - To: Type in your partners admin email address.
-This email address will be similar to your admin email adress (**admin@xxxxxZZZZZZ.onmicrosoft.com**) but differ slightly.
+This email address will be similar to your admin email address (**admin@xxxxxZZZZZZ.onmicrosoft.com**) but differ slightly.

     - Subject: enter **Project Falcon**

     - Message Body: Enter **Project Falcon Update**

-    **Note:** If dont have a partner, in the "To:" line, enter your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc).
+    **Note:** If don't have a partner, in the "To:" line, enter your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc).

-7. Select **Send**.
+5. Select **Send**.

     **Note:** If the email does not arrive inside of your partners / personal inbox, open a new Edge tab and enter the following URL: **<https://security.microsoft.com/quarantine?viewid=Email>**.
 On the **Quarantine** page find and select the check box next to your email.
 In the options at top of the pane that opens, select **release email**.
-This issue may happen as some tenants may have pre-configured quarentine rules in place.
+This issue may happen as some tenants may have pre-configured quarantine rules in place.

-8. You should recieve an email in your inbox with the subject: **Project Falcon** from your partners admin account.
+6. You should receive an email in your inbox with the subject: **Project Falcon** from your partners admin account.

     Alternatively, if you are using a personal Microsoft Outlook email account follow the steps below before continuing:

     - Minimize your open Edge browser.

     - In the Task bar, right click **Microsoft Edge** and select **New InPrivate Window**.

     - Navigate to the following URL: **<https://outlook.office.com/mail/>**